HyosungTools/splogparser/README.md

 ```
 The application will run and generate two files: a log file for the run called 20221116175903.log and an Excel spreadsheet called 20221116175903.xls.

+## Known Issues

+Its a really dumb install.
+If you are upgrading, unzip to a clean folder (or clear out the existing folder) so you don't accidentally pick up stuff from the previous release.

+It doesn't work well for machines with Cash and Coin.
+It doesn't understand the difference.

+I've seen the unzip part fail twice.
+I don't know why.
+The workaround is to unzip the log file manually, zip up the [SP] subfolder and use that zip.
+You can throw any zip file at the parser as long as there's an SP folder inside the zip it should work.